mantisbt-plugins/TelegramBot/README.md

     - change the status of the bug;
     - adding a comment to the bug;
     - mention of the user in the commentary.
 - Respond to chat alerts about events using the built-in function "Reply to message".
-The answer will be added as a comment to the bug (v. >= 1.3).
+The answer will be added as a comment to the bug (v. >= 1.3);
-- Support SOCKS5 proxy server.
+- Support SOCKS5 proxy server ( Requires curl >= 7.21.7 ).

 Download
 --------